Rohan100304/Projects/Fraud Detection/README.md

 # 🕵️‍♂️ Fraud Detection Model – Internship Project

-This repository showcases a machine learning project completed during my internship with INSAID.
+This repository showcases a machine learning project which was give as a selection process at Accredian.
 The objective was to identify fraudulent financial transactions using classification models and evaluate their effectiveness.

 ## 📁 Project Overview

-The dataset contains financial transactions where only a small fraction are labeled as fraudulent.
-The task involved cleaning the data, feature engineering, building models, and evaluating their performance to detect fraud accurately.
+The dataset contains financial transactions with 64 lakh rows and 11 columns where only a small fraction are labeled as fraudulent.
+The task involved around  cleaning the data, feature engineering, building models, and evaluating their performance to detect fraud accurately.

 ## ⚙️ Tasks Completed